 Corneal dystrophy also causes opacity to the cornea of the eye.
 This condition occurs due to calcium or cholesterol deposits that build up on the cornea.
 Some dogs are genetically predisposed to corneal dystrophy.
 Corneal dystrophy may cause painful corneal ulcers and lead to blindness.

-Treatment for Cloudy Eyes in Dogs
+Diagnosing Cloudy Eyes in Dogs

+Treatment for cloudy eyes has a better chance of success if the eye disease is detected early.
 The proper treatment for cloudy eyes in dogs depends on the cause of the cloudiness: